JasperFx/marten/docs/guide/documents/multi-tenancy.md

 ## Implementation Details

-At the moment, Marten implements two modes of tenancy, namely single tenancy and conjoined multi-tenancy (see [tenancy](/guide/documents/tenancy/)).
+At the moment, Marten implements two modes of tenancy, namely single tenancy and conjoined multi-tenancy.

 ### Conjoined Tenancy